GoogleCloudPlatform/opentelemetry-operations-java/RELEASING.md

 ## Announcement

-Once deployment finishes, go to Github [release page](https://github.com/GoogleCloudPlatform/opentelemetry-operations-java/releases), press `Draft a new release` to write release notes about the new release.
+Once deployment finishes, go to GitHub [release page](https://github.com/GoogleCloudPlatform/opentelemetry-operations-java/releases), press `Draft a new release` to write release notes about the new release.

-You can use `git log upstream/v$MAJOR.$((MINOR-1)).x..upstream/v$MAJOR.$MINOR.x --graph --first-parent` or the Github [compare tool](https://github.com/GoogleCloudPlatform/opentelemetry-operations-java/compare/) to view a summary of all commits since last release as a reference.
+You can use `git log upstream/v$MAJOR.$((MINOR-1)).x..upstream/v$MAJOR.$MINOR.x --graph --first-parent` or the GitHub [compare tool](https://github.com/GoogleCloudPlatform/opentelemetry-operations-java/compare/) to view a summary of all commits since last release as a reference.